Marking the 412th anniversary of the 1607 founding of America’s first permanent English colony

-On Saturday, May 10, Historic Jamestowne and Jamestown Settlement commemorated the 407th anniversary of the 1607 founding in Virginia of America’s first permanent English settlement.
+On Saturday, May 11, Historic Jamestowne and Jamestown Settlement mark the 412th anniversary of the 1607 founding in Virginia of America’s first permanent English settlement.

-“Jamestown Day” is jointly sponsored by Historic Jamestowne, site of the original 1607 settlement jointly administered by the National Park Service and the Colonial Williamsburg Foundation (on behalf of Preservation Virginia), and Jamestown Settlement, a living-history museum of 17th-century Virginia administered by the state’s Jamestown-Yorktown Foundation.
+“Jamestown Day” is sponsored by Historic Jamestowne, site of the original 1607 settlement jointly administered by the National Park Service and Jamestown Rediscovery on behalf of Preservation Virginia, in partnership with Jamestown Settlement, a living-history museum of 17th-century Virginia administered by the Commonwealth of Virginia’s Jamestown-Yorktown Foundation.

 Separate Admission to Historic Jamestowne and Jamestown Settlement

 There is separate admission to visit Historic Jamestowne and Jamestown Settlement.
 Free parking is available at both sites.

 A four-site value ticket for Historic Jamestowne, Jamestown Settlement, Yorktown Battlefield and the American Revolution Museum at Yorktown is available for purchase at Jamestown Settlement, Historic Jamestowne and the American Revolution Museum at Yorktown.

 Admission to Jamestown Settlement, open 9 a.m. to 5 p.m. daily, is $17.50 for adults and $8.25 for ages 6 through 12, and free for children under 6.
 Residents of James City County, York County and the City of Williamsburg, including College of William and Mary students, receive complimentary admission with proof of residency.